 Yahel partners with Camp Tawonga, a Jewish summer camp based in California, for 4-week summer service learning programs for teens entering 11th and 12th grade.
 These programs, which run In collaboration with our Israeli partner Friends by Nature, provide teens with a unique opportunity to build relationships with Ethiopian Israeli teens and participate in community-based empowerment work.
 By volunteering and traveling side-by-side, teens from both Tawonga and Israel engage in cross-cultural exchanges and experiences.
-In Summer 2012, our 4-week service learning trip will take place in Yavneh, Israel.
+In Summer 2013, our 4-week service learning trip took place in Yavneh, Israel.

 The program has four main components: